ablasettikuhn/Portfolio/README.md

 on the efficiency rate.
 The bars represent the count of shots converted in green and shots missed in red, based on the seconds left.
-The first tall bar shows a higher number of shots missed when there are between 1 and 1.5 seconds left. also, the shots made are higher when there are between 1 and 1.5 seconds left.
+The first tall bar shows a higher number of shots missed when there are between 1 and 1.5 seconds left.
+Also, the shots made are higher when there are between 1 and 1.5 seconds left.
 The last bar shows there are no shots when the game countdown clock starts (60 seconds left).</p>
 </blockquote>